-Best Methods Identifying Tree Species
+Best Methods For Identifying Tree Species

 Leaves: The shape of leaves is a more reliable source than the color and size of leaves.
 Also, the edges of the leaves, whether serrated or smooth, provide a solid clue, as well as how they are attached along the branch i.e. staggered alternately along the branch or opposite like the shape of a cross or the plus sign.

-- Whorled (less common) leaf attachment is where three or more leaves attach at each point or node on the stem.
+- Whorled (less common) leaf attachment is where three or more leaves attach at each point or node on the stem, typically pines.

 Bark: Usually this is the second best way to identify trees and the only way during winter months.
 When observing bark, experts use a combination of texture, patterns and colors to identify trees.
 This can be tricky and sometimes frustrating to the novice observer because the bark of many species look very similar while others have very undeniably defining features.

 Fruit and Buds: Are yet another way to cross reference when a particular tree identity is in question.
 The only problem is the appearance of buds or fruit production can be short lived; and fruit can be non existent when certain trees don't produce fruit every year.
 Also, many trees don't develop fruit such as nuts and acorns until the tree has reached a certain age of maturity, sometimes up to 25 years.

 Flower: This is another way to cross reference tree identity, but again, the flowering season is short lived.